 Vivé Griffith is an Austin-based writer and educator whose work centers on expanding opportunities for intellectual and creative community for a diverse cross-section of individuals and groups.
 From 2007-2016 she directed Free Minds, an affiliate of the Clemente Course in the Humanities, helping hundreds of adult students jumpstart their college education and explore their academic potential.
-She continues to work with Free Minds as its professor of creative writing and oversees outreach and communications for the Clemente Course.
-In Spring 2019 she is co-teaching a course at the Michener Center for Writers at UT Austin, she co-teaches the seminar, “Literary Citizenship: Teaching Writing for Social Change.”
+She continues to work with Free Minds as its professor of creative writing and serves as Director of Outreach and Engagement for the national Clemente Course.
+A lecturer at the Michener Center for Writers at UT Austin, she co-teaches the seminar, “Literary Citizenship: Teaching Writing for Social Change.”

 Her work has appeared in the Washington Post, Oxford American, The Sun, and Hippocampus.
 She has taught poetry to everyone from kindergarteners to retirees and was a volunteer mentor in the Veterans Writing Project.
 A former Public Voices Fellow at the OpEd Project, she trains activists to write advocacy pieces.
-She holds an MFA from the Michener Center at UT Austin, an MA in English from the University of Cincinnati, and a BS in English and Economics from Vanderbilt University.
+She holds an MFA from the Michener Center, an MA in English from the University of Cincinnati, and a BS in English and Economics from Vanderbilt University.

 I believe in the power of people gathered around a table:

 a classroom, a dinner party, a writing workshop,

 a meeting of thinkers seeking to affect change.

 I work to create those spaces for connection.